PotatoCracker08/SFL-MTKD-/README.md

-SFL-MTKD++: Split ViT Federated Learning with Adaptive Multi-Teacher Distillation for Interpretable Malaria Diagnosis
+The code implementation of "SFL-MTKD++: Split ViT Federated Learning with Adaptive Multi-Teacher Distillation for Interpretable Malaria Diagnosis"

 #Abstract
 Data privacy regulations and domain hetero- geneity impede centralized deep learning for malaria diagnosis.
 We introduce SFL-MTKD++, a privacy-preserving Split Federated Learning framework augmented with Adaptive Multi- Teacher Knowledge Distillation.
 SFL-MTKD++ employs a distributed Vision Transformer archi- tecture and a feature bottleneck to collaboratively train across decentralized silos without exposing raw patient data.
 On a harmonized multi-source dataset, our framework achieves 97.64% accuracy and a 0.9948 ROC-AUC, significantly outperform- ing existing federated baselines.
 To ensure clin- ical trust, we integrate LIME and saliency map visualizations, demonstrating that high-fidelity, interpretable malaria diagnosis can be achieved without compromising patient privacy.